Ingo tetralogy: The Crossing of Ingo

 Sapphire's mother and Roger are in Australia for 3 months leaving them home alone with Rainbow and her brother checking up on them every so often.
 With their parents in Australia Conor and Sapphire have just enough time to make the crossing.

 They hear the call a couple of weeks after their parents leave and know what it is and know they must answer.
 One day, when they come back home after an outing they find seagulls nesting on their roof they believe the seagulls are sent by Evrys.
-Later, the seagulls attack Sadie, sapphire's dog.
+Later, the seagulls attack Sadie, Sapphire's dog.
 Sapphire takes the dog to Granny Carne who heals him and promises to look after him while they’re in Ingo.

 They join up with Faro after a little trouble getting past the cove which Evrys and his followers had turned into a Porth Cas keeping them out.
 The three then go to the assembly chambers and hide from the Evrys followers till they are either accepted or rejected to make the crossing by the mer.
 They are all accepted, but when Sapphire and Conor went up their father kept silent in rejection.
-They meet again with Faro and Elvira outside deciding on the best plan of action so they would not be stopped by evrys followers.
+They meet again with Faro and Elvira outside deciding on the best plan of action so they would not be stopped by Evrys' followers.

-They’re attacked by Évrys's sharks and saved by dolphins.
-Conor, Elvira, Sapphire and Faro decide to head North instead of South (the mers traditional route).
+They are attacked by Évrys's sharks and saved by dolphins.
+Conor, Elvira, Sapphire and Faro decide to head North instead of South (the mer's traditional route).

 Conor and Sapphire meet their father who explains his rejection as he wanted them to be safe.
 He tries to come with them but when denied he wishes them luck.